SitePen/dgrid/doc/usage/Working-with-Widgets.md

 This enables functions like `registry.findWidgets` (also used by `_WidgetBase.getChildren`) to report dgrid instances as well.

-**Note:** prior to version 0.3.5, dgrid components were unable to exist as direct children of Dijit layout widgets; they can, however, exist as children of ContentPanes.

 ## Destroying rendered widgets

 When creating custom `renderRow` or `renderCell` functions which populate rows